aurelia/aurelia2-examples/README.md

 #### QR Creator App

 A fun Aurelia 2 QR creator application.
 Enter a URL and get a QR code in return.
+In this example, you will learn how to bind to a text input, how to use a third-party NPM package and bind an encoded image string to the `src` of an image.

 - [Source](examples/qr-creator-app)
 - [Demo](https://qr-creator-app.vercel.app/)